 - Complete the I-9 process at the Information Fair.
 U.S. citizens and permanent residents must bring either a passport or a combination of acceptable documents.
 International students will need to bring a printed copy of the I-94 and their I-20 or DS-2019, and passport.
 Click here to view the List of Acceptable Documents.

 - Submit final transcripts, if you haven't yet.

-- Complete Academic Year Sign-In between September 1 and September 15.
+- Academic Year Sign-In starts in September and must be completed by September 15.

 - Review Rights, Rules, Responsibilities.